Yashrajsinh-Jadeja/Thesis/README.md

 # miRacle
-### A repository for some scripts and tools that I wrote during my M.S thesis/dissertation work in the genomics domain.
+### A tool for automating exploratory miRNA prediction in genomes.

 ---
 ### Table of Contents